zhalvorsen/caliptra-mcu-sw/docs/src/image_loading.md

 14. The EXEC/GO bit sets a Caliptra wire to MCU (as a consequence of setting the EXEC/GO bit in the previous step).
 When MCU detects this event, it sets a parameter using the FW HandOff table to indicate the image source (i.e. the image source where it booted from).
 15. MCU switches to MCU RT
 16. MCU RT retrieves the image source from HandOff table

-17. BMC or a similar platform component will now do MCTP enumeration flow to MCU over I3C.
-This will be used for transfering SOC images via PLDM.
+For every image that needs to be loaded, user initiates a call to load an image identified by an image_id:

-18. Retrieve SOC Images Metadata
+17. MCU RT issues a mailbox command to get the offset of the image (with respect to the start of the SOC manifest).

-    1. If Image is coming from PLDM, retrieve Image Metadata Collection (from the PLDM SoC Manifest component) through PLDM T5 flow.
+18. Caliptra RT responds with the image offset.
-    2. If Image is coming from flash, read Flash Image Metadata Collection section of the SOC Manifest.
+19. MCU RT issues a mailbox command to get the load address of the image with the given image_id

-For every image listed in the Metadata collection:
+20. Caliptra RT responds with the load address if it exists

-19. Retrieve the SOC Image (could be Firmware or Configuration payload).
-MCU RT writes directly the image to the target load address as specified in the image metadata.
-(In the example custom SOC design, this will be the Vendor RAM or Vendor Cfg Storage)
+21. MCU RT reads a chunk of the image into a local buffer and writes it directly the image to the target load address.
+(In the example custom SOC design, this will be the Vendor RAM or Vendor Cfg Storage).
+This is done until all chunks are copied to the destination.
-20. MCU RT sends a Caliptra mailbox command to authorize the image in the SHA Acc identified by the image_id in the image metadata.
+22. MCU RT sends a Caliptra mailbox command to authorize the image in the SHA Acc identified by the image_id in the image metadata.
-21. Caliptra RT sends the image to the SHA Acc.
+23. Caliptra RT sends the image to the SHA Acc.
-22. Caliptra RT verifies the computed hash in SHA acc versus the one in the SOC manifest corresponding to the image_id given.
+24. Caliptra RT verifies the computed hash in SHA acc versus the one in the SOC manifest corresponding to the image_id given.
-23. Once verified, Caliptra RT returns Success response to MCU via the mailbox.
+25. Once verified, Caliptra RT returns Success response to MCU via the mailbox.

-Steps 24-25, are SOC design-specific options One option is to use the Caliptra 'Go' register to set the corresponding 'Go' wire to allow the target component to process the loaded image.
+Steps 26-27, are SOC design-specific options One option is to use the Caliptra 'Go' register to set the corresponding 'Go' wire to allow the target component to process the loaded image.
-24. MCU RT sets the corresponding Go bit in Caliptra register corresponding to the image component.
+26. MCU RT sets the corresponding Go bit in Caliptra register corresponding to the image component.
-25. The Go bit sets the corresponding wire that indicates the component can process the loaded image.
+27. The Go bit sets the corresponding wire that indicates the component can process the loaded image.

 ## Architecture